-The eastern portion (most of erf 1003 which forms part of the development site) is indigenous vegetation consisting predominantly of Oncosiphon suffruticosum - commonly known as Stinkkruid as well as scattered aliens throughout the site.
+The eastern portion (most of erf 1003 which forms part of the development site) is mostly undeveloped although the vegetation on site is significantly transformed and degraded due to previous and ongoing urban environment related impacts.
 A concrete stormwater channel runs along the southern boundary of the development site.

-Erf 7752 is the more disturbed portion of the development site.
+Erf 7752 is the more developed portion of the development site.
 There is a church and creche located on the property which borders Maclon Street.
 The property has numerous established paths through the property which serves as thoroughfare for the residents adjacent to the property.
-A large portion of erf 7753 is used for recreational sports activities.
+A large portion of erf 7753 is used for informal recreational sports activities.